-A financial asset is assessed as credit impaired when it meets the Bank's default criteria which have detrimental impact on the estimated future cash flows of that asset and with a DPD equal to or more than 90 days.
+A financial asset is assessed as credit impaired when it meets the Bank's default criteria which have detrimental impact on the estimated future cash flows of that asset and with a DPD more than 90 days.
 For financial assets that are credit impaired, a lifetime ECL will be recognised.